revandarth/first-git/branchs.md

 ## Next Steps

 Now that you've learned how to create and switch between branches, you're ready to learn how to fix your mistakes using Git.
-Move on to the next lab, [Fixing Your Mistakes: Files and Branches in Git](LINK_TO_NEXT_LAB), to learn more.
+Move on to the next lab, [Fixing Your Mistakes: Files and Branches in Git](fix-files-branchs.md)), to learn more.

 ## Interactive Set

 This lab is part of an interactive set.
 Here's what's coming up next:
 - [Your First Git Repository](README.md)
 - [Your First Commit in Git](first-commit.md)
-- Using Branches in Git
+- Using Branches in Git ← You are here
 - [Fixing Your Mistakes: Files and Branches in Git](fix-files-branchs.md)
 - [Creating Your First Branch Challenge](first-branch-challenge.md)
 - [Creating and Merging Branches in Git](merge-branch.md)